grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-local-monitoring.md

      enabled: false
    ```

-5. Install the `Loki meta-monitoring` connection on Grafana Cloud.
+5. Install the `Loki meta-motoring` connection on Grafana Cloud.